-Standing seam metal roofing panels are a product family of metal roofing.
-In the purest form, they are panels with male and female legs that are engaged and installed with clips to the roofing substructure.
-As panel options have grown however, it is common to see clipless panels included in this product family as well.
+Standing seam metal roofing panels are attached with concealed fasteners.
+Originally, clips engaged with the vertical legs and were used to attach the panel to the roofing substructure.
+As panel options have grown, however, it is common to see clipless panels included in this product family.

 McElroy Metal offers five distinct standing seam systems that can be curved on the job site, lowering transportation costs and ensuring a proper fit.